instructian/art3870/deliverables.md

 ## DELIVERABLES
 #####week1 - 9/22/2016

-> Buy the BOOK http://amzn.to/2cZIs21, create the RESPONSIVE LANDING PAGE on username.github.io using _copy/paste_ **or** _git push_ submitted on BlackBoard by **SATURDAY 5:00pm**
+> Buy the BOOK http://amzn.to/2cZIs21, create the RESPONSIVE LANDING PAGE on username.github.io using _copy/paste_ **or** _git push_

 ##### week2  -  9/27/2016 - 9/29/2016
-> Personal Landing page using Zurb Foundation grid with styled google contact form  uploaded to GIT and ADA by **SATURDAY 5:00pm**
+> Personal Landing page using Zurb Foundation grid with styled google contact form  uploaded to GIT and ADA and submitted on BlackBoard by **SATURDAY 5:00pm**

 ##### week3  -  10/4/2016 - 10/6/2016
 > **Team submission** by team project manager -  Completed REDESIGN DESIGN BRIEF and Links to Asana and Pinterest collection (add me to Asana using my email)  submitted on BlackBoard by **SATURDAY 5:00pm**